AT&T Stadium like home for former Hog Petrino

 The Aggies (4-1, 2-0 SEC) gained 414 yards in total offense on 67 plays.

-Johnson, a redshirt sophomore, completed 17 of 28 passes for 210 yards and 2 touchdowns.
-He replaced Conner Weigman, who is likely out for the season because of a leg injury
+Johnson, a redshirt sophomore who started with Conner Weigman likely out for the season because of a leg injury, completed 17 of 28 passes for 210 yards and 2 touchdowns.

 The Aggies had 213 rushing yards, led by Le'Veon Moss with 17 carries for 107 yards.